vamseeachanta/energy/sdev/sdev.md

 ## Introduction

 ## Summary

 http://www.feynman.com/science/what-is-science/ A speach by Feynman on how to keep your child curiousity

 Great reference on how to work smart along with hard work (By Sindhu Tatimatla) https://lnkd.in/g5BibDMh

+Good Practices:
+- Be kind.
+Everyone you meet is fighting a battle you know nothing about.
+- When you choose to see the good in others, you end up finding the good in yourself.
+- We learn by helping others.
+- Hard work and dedication still get recognized (irrespective of race, gender, or age)

 ### Writing